ashleyxzheng/team3-10-child-therapy-database/README.md

 This repo is a template for your semester project.
 It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
 Explore it fully and ask questions!

+## Overview

+Our project is a Child Therapist Database built around our five personas: a therapist, an art therapist specialist, a child, a guardian, and an art therapist specialist.
+We incorporated numerous attributes with these entities, including phone numbers, emails, names, and unique identifiers.
+Our database's purpose is to assist matching virtual children with therapists based on their individual art preferences, chronic conditions, personality traits, and context-aware replies.

 ## Prerequisites

 - A GitHub Account